 Unfortunately this is one of the most misleading and incorrect information when it comes to skincare.
 The laws surrounding what qualifies as organic are very relaxed.
 This means even if a product has used one organic ingredient in a tiny amount it can still claim on its product label to be organic!
 Sad I know.
 But that’s the reality.

 When we think of organic skincare, what comes to our mind?
 In most cases it will be the belief the ingredients used are ‘natural’ and are free from chemicals and parabens.
 However, upon closer inspection you find a whole host of things that are in no way organic or natural.
-Therefore, my advice is always read the back of all products before buying to make sure you understand what you are paying for.
+My advice is always read the back of all products before buying to make sure you understand what you are paying for.
 In many cases, these words are used purely as a marketing gimmick to get you to spend your money.

 Myth No 5: You don’t need to wear sunscreen on a cloudy day